vectordotdev/vector/website/guides/docker_to_aws_cloudwatch_logs.md

 title: Writing Docker Events to AWS Cloudwatch Logs
 description: Learn how to send Docker events to AWS Cloudwatch Logs with optional enrichments.
 featured: true
-keywords: ["docker", "aws", "cloudwatch", "aws cloudwatch", "cloudwatch logs"]
+keywords: ["docker","aws cloudwatch logs"]
 ---

-This is a bespoke guide example.
-We'll be consuming `docker` logs and writing them to a `aws_cloudwatch_logs` sink.
+In this guide we'll be consuming `docker` logs and writing them to a `aws_cloudwatch_logs` sink.

 <!--truncate-->